January 20, 2021

 Classes are continuing, including in-person and distance learning, as well as multiple ensembles.
 We have limited in-person classes and private lessons, following governmental regulation to ensure safety for students, faculty, and staff.
 We have a safety plan in place that includes limiting the building capacity to 25%, staggering class times, requiring masks, and disinfecting of studios and instruments in-between lessons.
+The spring semester begins February 1st.

 We thank you for your patience and understanding during this challenging time.